qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

 how the state relates to the output from the application.

-The astute reader might have noticed that the `v` type parameter we saw earlier in our state and input types gets fixed to `Symbolic` and `Concrete` in these types.
-For reasons that will be made clear in the next post, we don't need to worry about which is which in this example.
+The astute reader might have noticed that the `v` type parameter we saw earlier in our state and input types gets fixed to `Symbolic` or `Concrete` in some of these types.
+For reasons that will be made clear in the next post, we still don't need to care about this yet.

 ## Register first `Command`s